Tang of Shang: Progenitor of the Shang dynasty

 Tang's reign was regarded as a good time by the Chinese.
 He lowered taxes and the conscription rate of soldiers.
 His influence spread to the Yellow River, and many outlying tribes, such as Di and Qiang, became vassal states.
 He also established Anyang as the new capital of China.

 According to the Bamboo Annals, Tang built a palace called Xia She (夏社) to memorialize the Xia dynasty.
-In the first five years of his reign, there were several droughts.
+In the first five years of his reign, there was a constant drought.
 Tang ordered golden coins to be made and distributed to poor families who had been forced to sell their children because of the drought.
 It was intended for them to use this money to buy their children back.
+The Xinshu (新書) by Jia Yi notes that Tang had stockpiled around 10 years of resources during his reign over Predynastic Shang, which allowed his people to overcome the drought.

-According to the Bamboo Annals, in the 9th year of his reign, he moved the Nine Tripod Cauldrons, made by Yu the Great, to the Shang Palace.
+In the 9th year of his reign, Tang moved the Nine Tripod Cauldrons, made by Yu the Great, to the Shang Palace.

+In Records of the Grand Historian, Tang is recorded as going on punitive expeditions to ensure that sacrificial rituals as part of the Shang state religion are upheld.
+The penalty for not upholding proper sacrifice, as shown in his dialogue with the chief of the State of Ge, was death; forgiveness was not on the table.

+Personal life

+Tang was a descendent of Xie, making him a descendent of Emperor Ku and the legendary Yellow Emperor.
+Tang had two consorts who were recorded in oracle bones, their temple names being Bi Jia (妣甲) and Bi Bing (妣丙).

+The Great Learning chapter of the Book of Rites notes that Tang's bathtub had an engraving stating: "If you can one day renovate yourself, do so from day to day.
+Yea, let there be daily renovation." (茍日新，日日新，又日新).

+Tang maintained a close relationship with his minister Yi Yin (伊尹), the title yin "尹" itself meaning "minister" or "official."
+Their connection was made through Yi Yin's cooking skills; whilst cooking meals for Tang, Yi Yin would advise him on balancing the five flavours (sweet, sour, bitter, pungent, and salty) and regulation of temperature.
+This led to Yi Yin eventually giving his informed political opinions, allowing him to achieve this ministerial position.

+Tang is said to have composed several works, though they are considered lost;